-When college professor Peter Proud begins to experience flashbacks from a previous incarnation, he is mysteriously drawn to a place he has never been before but which is troublingly familiar.
-As if drawn to her by cosmic force, he soon finds himself unwittingly in the company of his previous incarnation's wife.
-This woman, Marcia Curtis, recognizes in Peter startling characteristics which he shares with her dead husband, Jeff.
+When college professor, Peter Proud begins experiencing flashbacks of an earlier life, he's mysteriously drawn to a place he's never been to, but which seems familiar.
+He soon finds his previous incarnation's wife.
+This woman, Marcia Curtis, sees in Peter startling characteristics which he shares with her dead husband, Jeff.
 Even the sound of his voice seems at times to be that of the dead man.Written by

 Mark Fleetwood <firstname.lastname@example.org>

 15 of 19 people found this review helpful.

 Was this review helpful to you?